wangjianhuaAMSS/Twinkle_analysis/README.md

-# The source code for the security analysis of the cipher "Twinkle"s
+# The source code for the security analysis of the PRF "Twinkle"

 This folder contains source codes for the paper titled ‘Twinkle: A family of Low-latency Schemes for Authenticated Encryption and Pointer Authentication’.